 - The remaing fields (Multicast, Fixed IPs, LAN Interfaces, and SSID) can be left at their default settings.

-- As necessary, enable SD-WAN Edge override by checking the Edge Override checkbox to disable DHCP.
+- As necessary, activate SD-WAN Edge override by checking the Edge Override check box to deactivate DHCP.

 - The OSPF area, can be ignored.

 WARNING: The Device Settings must be configured first in the SD-WAN Orchestrator first before SD-WAN Edge activation.
 If you skip this step, the Virtual Edge will activate, but will go offline a few minutes later.